 This moniker is derived from the Persian word ‘saghrilat’, which is a type of red cloth.
 It brings to mind a glorious baby who wraps the whole world around her tiny finger.

-Selena is smooth, adorable, sensual and rhythmic.
+Selena is smooth, adorable, sensual, and rhythmic.
 A girl with this moniker is sure to get attention wherever she goes.
 The meaning of Selena is ‘moon goddess’.

 This short and sweet name would strike a perfect chord with the girl of today’s generation.
-It means ‘fair victory’ in its native language and ‘secret’ in Swahili language.
+It means ‘fair victory’ in its native language and ‘secret’ in the Swahili language.
 It’s associated with tech company Apple as well!

 Sophia has been one of the top 10 baby names for girls for more than a decade.
 Meaning ‘wisdom’ in the Greek language, Sophia could make a fine name for your daughter, though not uncommon.

 This name shines like a star even after years of usage.
 Stella means ‘star’.

 This name first appeared in the charts of the baby girl name list in 1979 but began booming in popularity in the 90s.
 It’s an English occupational name, meaning ‘tailor’.

 [ Read: Princess Inspired Baby Girl Names ]

 This one’s truly beautiful.
 This feminine version of Ulric just rolls off the tongue.
 It means ‘powerful ruler’ or ‘wealthy’.

 This name is popular as both a color and gem name.
 Its variation Viola sounds equally beautiful and cute.